ayekat/localdir/README.md

 > * `~/.local/var` is technically not supposed to be on this level (as this is a
 >   variant of `/usr/local`), but for keeping it compact, I keep it here as
 >   well.
-> * Some applications unfortunately do not honour the XDG basedir specs, so I
+> * Some applications unfortunately do not honour the XDG basedir spec, so I
 >   additionally [set environment variables][file:pam_environment] or [write
 >   wrapper scripts][dir:wrappers]&mdash;or simply weep (see also [issue
 >   #7][issue:7]).
 The [*XDG Base Directory support*][aw:xdgsupport] article in